Software is infrastructure: failures, successes, costs, and the case for formal verification: Introduction

+\cref{sec:beyond} reports a positive trait of \formalmethods that has emerged in education, and argues that the same trait may help in tackling technical debt.

-Given the limited space and the vastness of the subject matter, our exposition touches but the surface of a number of different subjects, that different communities have attentively investigated. \cref{sec:related-work} thus presents pointers to further material that the reader may find useful either for historical reasons or to investigate further the subjects discussed in this chapter.
+Given the vastness of the subject matter (from speeches of presidents to the {\tt NULL} value), our exposition touches but the surface of a number of different subjects, that different communities have attentively investigated. \cref{sec:related-work} thus presents pointers to further material that the reader may find useful either for historical reasons or to investigate further the subjects discussed in this chapter.